 Originally part of an extensive network of working gravel pits that have now been flooded, this site now occupies an attractive setting in the Blackwater Valley and is a popular venue for those who enjoy dinghy sailing, windsurfing, canoeing, birdwatching and walking.

 How to get there

 Horseshoe Lake car park, Mill Lane, Sandhurst, GU47 8JW.
-For directions to Horseshoe Lake please view our location map.

 The site is home to a wide variety of birds, including winter visitors and breeding birds.
 You can find a large variety of waterfowl on the lake particularly during the winter.
 During the summer, house martins, swallows and swifts can often be seen swooping for insects, and the barn owl, a protected species under the Wildlife and Countryside Act 1981 and also listed on the local Biodiversity Action Plan, is also known to inhabit the site.

 These invertebrates depend on the range of habitats present, including open water, marginal shallows, shingle, bare ground, rough grassland and patches of developing scrub.
 Cattle can be also be seen grazing along the banks of the lake at certain times of year.